andrerfcsantos/personal-website/content/posts/global-gitignore.md

 But do you know that you can have a global `.gitignore` file that can be applied to all your repositories?

+This can be very useful, mainly for two reasons:

+1. **Ignore files once for all your projects**

+   For files that you know you always want to ignore, you can setup git to ignore that file once, instead of updating every `.gitignore` of every project where you want to ignore those files.

+2. **Less noise in a project's `.gitignore`**

+   If every contributor to a project adds a specific directory or file they want to ignore, the `.gitignore` file for the project can become cluttered very quickly.
+Not only because a lot of things will be added to it, but also because of the number of changes to the `.gitignore` file the maintainers of a project will have to understand and approve.
+Having this global gitignore ensures that the project's `.gitignore` is as clean as possible, and that you have the files you want to be ignored, even if maintainers don't agree to add it to the project's gitignore file.

+Despite the convenience of having a global gitignore, most people I talk to don't know this is something they can do.
+And some of them have been using git for several years now.
+In this post my goal is to show how to setup one.

+## How to setup your global gitignore

-This is possible because one of the configurations Git has is `core.excludesFile`.
+Setting up a global gitignore is possible because one of the configurations Git has is `core.excludesFile`.
 With this option, you can pass a path to a file, and Git wil always use that file when considering files to ignore.

 Here is how I setup my global gitignore: